31 Essential Small Business Holiday Marketing Tips for 2023

-But you may want to adjust your pricing to absorb the postage cost.
+However, you may want to adjust your pricing to absorb the postage cost.
 Don’t worry, though.
-Your customers often overlook this slight price increase when they see the words free worldwide shipping.
+Customers often overlook this slight price increase when they see the words free worldwide shipping.

 With a good Holiday campaign, you’ll attract many last-minute buyers the week before Christmas.
-So, it would help if you started to offer complimentary express postage up until the latest possible date.
+So, it would help if you offered complimentary express postage until the latest possible date.

 Last-minute buyers are more than willing to buy from you as they know they can get the product before the big day.